 Immigration and Visa Information

 - Before applying for your visa, you will need to be issued Form I-20 from the Admissions Office at Holy Names University.
 HNU only issues these forms once a student is fully admitted.
-To learn more about how to be admitted to HNU please visit our site in Admissions.
+Learn more about how to be admitted to HNU as an international student: undergraduate students and graduate students.

 - Once you have received your I-20, you can begin your visa application process.
 Generally, you must apply for an F-1 visa at the US embassy or consulate with jurisdiction over your place of permanent residence.
 Although visa applicants may apply at any US consular office abroad, it can be difficult to obtain a visa outside your country of permanent residence.
-Please be sure to check the website of your specific Embassy/Consulate as each has its own requirements.
-You should apply for your F-1 visa some months in advance.
+Please be sure to check the website of your specific Embassy/Consulate, as each has its own requirements.
+You should apply for your F-1 visa at least 2 months before you will need it to travel.

-- The Certificate of Eligibility "Form I-20" is required when applying for the appropriate visa for entry to the US.
-If item 3 on your I-20 states "initial attendance," you are required to pay the new Federal SEVIS fee of $200 and have a printed receipt proving payment.
+- As mentioned above, the Certificate of Eligibility “Form I-20” is required when applying for the appropriate visa for entry to the US.
+If item 3 on your I-20 states “initial attendance,” you are required to pay the new SEVIS fee of $350 and have a printed receipt proving payment.
 This fee should be paid prior to your visa interview.
 You can log on to www.fmjfee.com to pay the SEVIS fee.
-You will be required to write in the "school code," which is found on your I-20.
+You will be required to write in the “school code,” which is found on your I-20.

-- You should apply for your student visa in advance of the date you would like to depart for HNU.
-Remember that holiday periods are very busy times at US embassies/consulates worldwide, and it is important for you to have your visa in time to arrive at HNU and begin orientation and registration activities.
-Appointments are now mandatory for all student visas, and some US embassies/consulates require that appointments be made at least 4 to 8 weeks in advance.
+- Remember: You must apply for your student visa in advance of the date you would like to depart for HNU.
+Note that holiday periods are very busy times at US embassies/consulates worldwide, and it is important for you to have your visa in time to arrive at HNU to begin orientation and registration activities.
+Appointments are now mandatory for all student visas, and some US embassies/consulates require that you attend your appointments at least 4 to 8 weeks in advance.
+You should reserve that appointment time as soon as possible.

 - Your I-20 indicates the latest date by which you should report to HNU, usually the first day of classes.
 If you want off-campus housing, we recommend arriving earlier to allow enough time for you to locate suitable accommodations before Orientation begins.